Kashmir: Artisans fight for survival amid dying art of pottery | DW | 27.10.2021

 As modern kitchenware replaces earthenware, however, Kumhar says the lack of government support to facilitate innovations in their craft has led to its near extinction.

-"Now, our children are taking up different occupations and becoming drivers, carpenters, among others, to sustain their families," he said.
+"Now, our children are taking up different occupations and becoming drivers, carpenters, among others, to sustain their families," he says.

 Zubair warns that the decline of Kashmir pottery is irreversible owing to the introduction of metal and plastic utensils.

-"It has gone out of fashion and now the government has introduced studio pottery where decorative cups and mugs are being made, but that’s not a traditional craft," he said.
+"It has gone out of fashion, and now the government has introduced studio pottery where decorative cups and mugs are being made, but that's not a traditional craft," he says.

 Bilal recalls how she felt obligated to continue the craft after marriage and throughout motherhood.